cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Soothing**:

 * The therapist suggests scenes in which the child is emotionally upset and IPFs are consistently responsive, providing soothing, comfort, and reassurance.
-* Objective: Develop a stable, positive representation and set of expectancies that others are openly comforting and comfort is expected and seen as normal.
+* **Objective**: Develop a stable, positive representation and set of expectancies that others are openly comforting and comfort is expected and seen as normal.
-* Example: Parents tune in to the child's emotional state and find ways to soothe effectively.
+* **Example**: Parents tune in to the child's emotional state and find ways to soothe effectively.

 **Expressed Delight**:

 * Caregivers of dismissing patients typically lacked expression of delight or selectively expressed it only around independence.
 * Imagery is suggested to support the experience of IPFs expressing delight about the child's emotional expressions and wish for emotional and physical closeness.
-* Example: Parents are delighted when the child wants to be close and welcome all feelings.
+* **Example**: Parents are delighted when the child wants to be close and welcome all feelings.

 **Fostering Best Self-Development**:

 * Early childhood caregivers of dismissing patients reinforced a strong, independent self by selectively attuning to and supporting independent exploratory behavior.
-* Objective: Develop a positive representation and set of expectancies that others can provide a secure base for exploration.
+* **Objective**: Develop a positive representation and set of expectancies that others can provide a secure base for exploration.
-* Example: Parents are there for the child during exploration and reconnection.
+* **Example**: Parents are there for the child during exploration and reconnection.

 **Individualizing IPF Protocol**: